 Our business depends on sourcing and maintaining diverse and robust funding to enable loans or other assets from our Partners to be acquired by a Financing Vehicle.
 The number of asset investors in new markets where a long-term track record of performance has not been developed is often very concentrated.
 Even for more mature markets, although the participating asset investors are often more diverse, only a limited number have committed or guaranteed their participation in existing Financing Vehicles.
 Were the availability of this funding to decrease, our ability to generate Network Volume and revenue will be adversely affected.
 Further, we have significant concentration in asset investors.
-Four of the largest asset investors together contributed approximately 57% of Network Capital during the 12 months ended December 31, 2022, compared to approximately 66% during the 12 months ended December 31, 2021.
+Four of the largest asset investors together contributed approximately 57% of Network Capital during the 12 months ended December 31, 2021.
 New capital from asset investors may be unavailable on reasonable terms or at all beyond the current maturity dates of Financing Vehicles.